katiehermalik/GA-functions-scope/README.md

     Commit.

 5. Make your palindrome function work even if the string contains punctuation.
-So: "Sit on a potato pan, Otis!!!" or "A man, a plan, a canal: Panama." would pass the test.
+So: "Sit on a potato pan, Otis!!!" or "A man, a plan, a canal: Panama." or "Cigar?
+Toss it in a can!
+It is so tragic." would pass the test.

     Commit.